Aquatic insect: Orders with aquatic or semiaquatic species

 EPT insects, an acronym for Ephemeroptera, Plecoptera and Trichoptera (mayflies, stoneflies and caddisflies), are sensitive to pollutants and are used as an indicator of water quality in streams, rivers and lakes.

 Marine aquatic insects

-The aquatic insects live mostly in freshwater habitats since there are very few marine insect species.
-The only true example of such insects are the sea skaters, which belongs to the Hemiptera order.
+Aquatic insects live mostly in freshwater habitats, and there are very few marine insect species.
+The only true examples of pelagic insects are the sea skaters, which belongs to the order Hemiptera, and there are a few types of insects that live in the intertidal zone, including larvae of caddisflies from the family Chathamiidae, the hemipteran Aepophilus bonnairei, and a few other taxa.